-Tenders will typically be publicly advertised, with exceptions in line with Section 7, including where there are limited suppliers in the market to warrant a public tender.
+Tenders will typically be publicly advertised in the regional newspaper, with exceptions in line with Section 7, including where there are limited suppliers in the market to warrant a public tender.

-Council Officers may notify local suppliers of public tenders at the time of advertising.
+Council Officers may notify local suppliers verbally or in writing of public tenders at the time of advertising.